CCSWEC/sp2025-python-ai/README.md

 In VSCode, open the explorer sidebar by pressing the explorer (overlapping pages) icon on the sidebar.
 (If it was already open, it will close.
 Press again to reopen it.)

-If you don't see a "Clone Repository" button in the sidebar, use File -> Close Folder, and then "Clone Repository" should appear in the explorer sidebar.
+If you don't see a "Clone Repository" button in the sidebar, use File -> Close Folder, and then the "Clone Repository" button should appear in the explorer sidebar.

 Press "Clone Repository," then select "Clone from GitHub" in the dialog.
 Sign in to GitHub if necessary.
-Search the list and select "CCSWEC/sp2025-python-ai".
+Search the list and select "CCSWEC/sp2025-python-ai."
 Then choose a folder to store your copy, and, if asked, select the option to open the repository in the current window.
 If prompted, select the option to trust this repository.

-Once the project is loaded in VSCode (which may take a couple of minutes because of the build process), press the elephant icon in the sidebar to open the Gradle panel.
-Expand the "Tasks" menu, and then the "application" section.
+Once the project is loaded in VSCode (which may take a couple of minutes), open the Python terminal or Python environment panel.
+Expand the "Tasks" menu, and if you need to run any Python-related tasks, they can be found there.

 #### Using PyCharm